Miami Marlins

-The Marlins have qualified for the postseason only three times, but won the World Series during their first two runs in 1997 and 2003.
-All three of their playoff appearances came as wild card teams, making them one of two MLB franchises (along with the Colorado Rockies) to have never won a division title, as well as the only franchise to have never appeared in back-to-back postseasons.
-The Marlins were also the first team to win the World Series as a wild card.
+All four of their playoff appearances came as wild card teams, making them one of two MLB franchises (along with the Colorado Rockies) to have never won a division title, as well as the only franchise to have never appeared in back-to-back postseasons.
+The Marlins were the first team to win the World Series as a wild card.

-Franchise history
+The franchise's only retired number is Jackie Robinson's universally retired #42.
+However, #16 has been out of circulation since the death of José Fernández in 2016.